emissare/PegasusSimulator/README.md

 ![Ubuntu 22.04](https://img.shields.io/badge/Ubuntu-22.04LTS-brightgreen.svg)
 [![](https://dcbadge.limes.pink/api/server/[INVITE](https://discord.gg/AjCxw2QUmt?style=flat))](https://discord.gg/AjCxw2QUmt)

 **Pegasus Simulator** is a framework built on top of [NVIDIA Omniverse](https://docs.omniverse.nvidia.com/) and [IsaacSim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
 It is designed to provide an easy yet powerful way of simulating the dynamics of vehicles.
-It provides a simulation interface for [PX4](https://px4.io/) and [ArduPilot](https://ardupilot.org/) integration, as well as a custom python control interface.
+It provides a simulation interface for [PX4](https://px4.io/) integration, as well as a custom python control interface.
 At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planned for future versions.

 <p align = "center">
 <a href="https://youtu.be/_11OCFwf_GE" target="_blank"><img src="docs/_static/pegasus_cover.png" alt="Pegasus Simulator image" height="300"/></a>